juniorsundarCasual/TGT/vault/volume-5.chapter-348.md

 id: ygwlpee3vw412qev3r10nto
 title: Chapter 348 - Identifying Needs
 desc: ''
-updated: 1689279002282
+updated: 1690971972830
 created: 1689158368763
 ---

 "Do you think it's possible?"
 Shuri asked, finally breaking the elongated silence that hung between the three people.
 Marie, Shuri and Markus were currently in the recreation room modifying their lesson plans to implement the new Socratic seminars.

-"If Master says its possible, it should be possible," Markus affirmed with a kind of resolve that stood on shaky ground.
+"If Master says it's possible, it should be possible," Markus affirmed with a kind of resolve that stood on shaky ground.
 Shuri didn't know where he got that confidence from.

 "I wasn't asking you, Senior Brother," Shuri mumbled while maintaining a respectful tone.
 In fact, her gaze was focused intensely on Marie.

 "Don't look at me," Marie spoke up with a shrug.

-"You're the only here who can see the future," Markus chimed in supportively.
+"You're the only one here who can see the future," Markus chimed in supportively.

 "I don't know if your just deaf or wilfully ignorant," Marie snapped back.
 "I told you that I cannot use the Heavenly Eye."